Canadian Industrial Designs Database: Assistance

-For example, you could look for "bottle" in the Description field or "bottle" in the Classification text field.
-Another example would be to look for "Proctor & Gamble" in the Current owner field but not "bottle" in the Description field.
+For example, you could look for "bottle" in the Description field or "bottle" in the Classification Text field.
+Another example would be to look for "Proctor & Gamble" in the Proprietor field but not "bottle" in the Description field.

 Classification codes are assigned based on the particular type of article to which the design is applied.
 To search with classification, type the codes directly in the search boxes and select "Classification code" from the search field drop-down menu or type words from the classification text and select "Classification text."

-Alternatively, click "Classification" and select the type of article described in the Classification page.
+Alternatively, click on the "Classification" button and select the type of article described in the Classification page.
 Classifications are grouped by class and sub-class.